 “Average at best,” Puck says.
 “You didn’t sign your life or first born away, but you missed four opportunities to close loopholes, and gave more information away than you needed to.
 Our adolescents can negotiate better than you, but for a human’s first attempt it was an acceptable show, even if it demonstrated why your kind so often gets overconfident enough to be drawn ever deeper into our webs.”

-Terra feels nauseous, and he’s not sure if it’s from the what Puck said, the blood loss, or the egg salad sandwich.
-It’s much harder not to take insults seriously when you know they can only be said if the speaker is compelled to tell the truth.
+Terra feels nauseous, and he’s not sure if it’s from what Puck said, the blood loss, or the egg salad sandwich.
+It’s much harder not to take insults personally when you know as they’re being said that the speaker is compelled to tell the truth.

 “Okay, well what should I have done different?
 Did I ‘lose’ too early, or too late?”

 “Too early.”
 Puck leans his chair back from the table again, this time somehow managing to balance it on just one hind leg, arms to the sides for balance.
 “It’s a subtle dance indeed to know when a fae is actually upset, and when they are playing at offense to pressure you into disadvantage.
 Of course, she had a right to be upset in any case, with you barging into her plot unannounced.
 If you weren’t such a novelty, I think she would have made you regret it rather quickly.”

 “Ugh.
 Well, I must have done something right, if I didn’t completely fail?”

 “Yes, that’s true,” Puck drawls.
 “You showed good faith.
 Too many mortals to count lose an eye or a finger or their Wednesdays after their first conversation with the fae, simply because they can’t help but try to be too clever with their endless clauses and qualifiers and insecurities.”

 “Um.
 That… might have been accidental.
 Just to be sure I do it again though, what does ‘good faith’ cover, specifically?”
 Terra asked.